-Establishing a store on Taobao is virtually free but the online marketplace is ruled by small sole sellers who compete fiercely on price and honesty and authenticity is an unwritten rule of their trade ethics.
+Establishing a store on Taobao is virtually free but the online marketplace is ruled by small sole sellers who compete fiercely on price and honesty and authenticity is an unwritten rules of their trade ethics.
 Mostly, Chinese web celebrities are the most prolific sellers.
 They take advantage of their popularity and drive traffic to their Taobao online store from blogs, online videos, and social media.
 Chinese web celebrities are mostly known for selling cosmetics, baby, and clothing products on Taobao.

 Ecommerce Opportunities in China via WeChat Official Account

 WeChat is a Swiss knife of the digital ecosystem of China.
-It is all in one app which integrates social e-commerce seamlessly.
+It is all one app that integrates social e-commerce seamlessly.
 There are three types of service accounts available for promoting a business on WeChat; WeChat Subscription Account, WeChat Service Account, and WeChat Enterprise Account.

 Businesses present on WeChat via the aforementioned accounts can broadcast information to their followers.
 The information post can be shared, reposted, or generated comments by the followers.

 Wechat is a great place to test if your products match the target audience, as it allows you to open WeChat stores within so-called mini-programs, which are mini-apps within the WeChat ecosystem.
 You can build a shop there and bring traffic to it, inviting customers to purchase products directly on the platform.

 Selling on WeChat is the most cost-effective option of all the mentioned ones and it’s a great choice for brands that don’t have a big budget and are not very known but would like to test the function and start reaching more customers.

 GMA Infat baby formula case study